Skip to Content

 Taking Rocks from Public Property

 As mentioned before, taking rocks from property that belongs to the public is completely okay.
-When a piece of land belongs to the public, it means that everything on top of that land belongs to them too.
-This is why it’s also okay to pick flowers, apples, or even oranges from public trees.
+When a piece of land belongs to the public, it means that everything on top of that land belongs to them, too.
+This is why picking flowers, apples, oranges from public trees is also okay.

-Even if it does still receive government funding, it belongs to the people and anyone can do what they please, within the boundaries of national laws of course.
+Even if it still receives government funding, it belongs to the people, and anyone can do what they please within the boundaries of national laws.

-Considering that the whole purpose of having public land is for the public’s enjoyment, it would be a waste not to enjoy the beautiful things nature has to offer us!
+Considering that the whole purpose of having public land is for the public’s enjoyment, it would be a waste not to enjoy nature’s beautiful things!

 Although you may want to ask while picking up rocks like boulders since they may be there for landscaping purposes or to hide outside wires, it’s perfectly okay to pick up all sorts of rocks from public parks, pools, or even roads.

-While growing up, many of us definitely had incredible rock collections, all from around the neighborhood, schoolyard, and favorite spots to visit.
+While growing up, many of us definitely had incredible rock collections, all from around the neighbourhood, schoolyard, and favourite spots to visit.

 TIP: As a result of earthquakes, deformed rocks are common in geologically active areas around the world.
 Check out the common rocks in these areas in the article below: